 in Ithaca NY at the 2016 Porchfest

 . . .
 John Cage’s Sonatas and Interludes, for prepared piano, composed in 1948, create unexpectedly inviting, gentle buzzes, bells, resonant gongs, and extended piano sonorities.
 In-between the piano’s strings are pieces of rubber and plastic, small, medium, large bolts, furniture bolts, screws, hardware nuts, an eraser . . . . . . and out of the piano come . . . delicate bells . . . expansive gongs . . . hi-hat cymbals . . . drums . . .

 as if suspended in t i m e & s p a c e

 In 2015-16 I worked at the Contemporary Music Research Centre, at the University of York (in the UK), investigating ways to listen to spatial interactions among animal sounds, and to how sound changes as it travels through air and water.
 How might music composition facilitate an exploration of our perception of animal voices and our connections to them?
 Starting from the composition Dawn’s Chorus we made Imagined Environments.

 Christian Wolff Study Days

 Orpheus Institute, Ghent, Belgium

 This event explored Wolff’s music via paper presentations, performances of solo and chamber works, and an interview with the composer.
-My paper explores and compares his use of musical structure in Dark as a Dungeon and Edges.
+I’ve been exploring and comparing his use of musical structure in Dark as a Dungeon and Edges.